Marianne Plehn: Career

 Plehn considered her employment in Munich and the research opportunities in Starnberg ideal.
 But perhaps it was the only one available to her in an area that only a small number of scientists worked in.
 She frequently complained of overwork.
 In 1909 she was promoted to the position of Konservatorin (curator) at the Starnberg research station and her annual salary was raised to 3,000 Mark.
-In Munich she moved to a two-room apartment, which accommodated her large library and her piano.
-She received visits from her sister, many Zurich friends and from Huch, who also lived in Munich for a number of years with her young daughter.
-She spent much of her working life at Starnberg and took her holidays outside the summer season as she and her colleagues had to ensure that the research station was always staffed.
-While many of her friends took part in the women's movement, she did not and instead focused on her research and the prolific publication of research findings.
+In Munich she moved to a two-room apartment, which accommodated her large library and piano.
+She received visits from her sister, many Zurich friends and from Huch, who lived in Munich with her young daughter.
+She spent much of her working life at Starnberg and took her holidays outside the summer season as she and colleagues had to ensure that the research station was always staffed.
+While many of her friends took part in the women's movement, she did not and instead focused on research and the prolific publication of research findings.
 Until 1939 she had a work room at the research station, even after official retirement.

-Bacterial infections in Salmonidae became a major focus in her research and she continued to study and publish on the subject over a long period of time.
+Bacterial infections in Salmonidae became a major focus in her research and she continued to study and publish on the subject.
 She examined in great detail the bacteria causing epidemics of furunculoses (abscesses) and fluorescence (open sores).
 Other areas of interest included studies of algal infections in carp, and two of the agents involved in bacterial infections, which now bear her name - the Branchiomyces sanguinis Plehn (the agent in gill rot) and Nephromyces piscium Plehn (now called Penicillium piscium Plehn).

-Plehn over many years investigated skeletal malformations in fishes and cancerous growths in fishes and other cold-blooded animals.
+Plehn investigated skeletal malformations and cancerous growths in fishes, and other cold-blooded animals.
 This research was pioneering and she demonstrated that tumours in cold-blooded animals were similar to those in warm-blooded animals.
 Her research was followed with interest by scientists in cancer research and she spoke on the subject at the international conference on cancer in Paris in 1910 and later in Vienna.
 Two of her most important papers on the subject were published as monographs after they appeared in scientific journals.
 As a result of her research she was made an honorary member of the International Society for Cancer Research.